Fresh Fun Flavor

 Fully chopped spinach on a cutting board with a knife.

-Cooked vegetable appetizer balls on a baking sheet.
+Cooked vegan spinach balls on a baking sheet.

 Vegan Spinach Balls stacked on a wooden board with slices of tomatoes and leafy greens on the background.